m-spangenberg/interview-project/README.md

 ## Application Flow

 The flow pattern during usage by either an applicant in the questionnaire portal or a privileged user in the admin portal.
-I threw this little drawing togther at the very beginning of the project to act as a guide for how I want to lay out my templating and also my routing.
+I threw this little drawing together at the very beginning of the project to act as a guide for how I want to lay out my templating and also my routing.

 ![Interview Project Flow Illustration](/readme/interview-project-flow.svg)